roccodev/roccodev.github.io/content/blog/xenoblade-3-tp-storage.md

 As you can see in the posts showcasing it, the glitch causes TP gained during certain Chain Attack rounds to magically disappear, only to appear again all at once in a different round.

-This glitch has apparently been known since late 2022, with one [tweet](https://twitter.com/RabbitTigerCrab/status/1576121220181135361) from [RabbitTigerCrab](https://twitter.com/RabbitTigerCrab) showcasing it in October.
+This glitch has apparently been known since at least late 2022, with one [tweet](https://twitter.com/genkai_bk/status/1565646632603254785) from [genkai_bk](https://twitter.com/genkai_bk) showcasing it in September, followed by another [tweet](https://twitter.com/RabbitTigerCrab/status/1576121220181135361) from [RabbitTigerCrab](https://twitter.com/RabbitTigerCrab) in October.

 The Chain Attack speedrun scene was interested in the details of this glitch, so I went on to research it.
+In particular, I'd like to thank yintse99 and Krark from the [Xenoblade Speedrunning Discord server](https://www.speedrun.com/xc3) for their help.

 # TP storage